 Location: Quy Rd, Lode, Cambridge CB25 9EJ

-Barnack was once famous for its stone used locally in houses, Churches and Abbeys.
-Most notably used in Ely and Peterborough Cathedrals.
+Barnack is famous for its fine building stone used locally in houses, Churches and Abbeys; most notably in Ely and Peterborough Cathedrals.
 The quarries were worked from Roman times until they were exhausted in the 18th-c.
-The disused limestone quarry is now a SSSI and NNR, supporting wild orchids, purple milk-vetch, common rock-rose and pasque flowers (for which the site is famous).
-The site is easily accessible from Barnack village and criss-crossed with well marked pathways.
+The area is now a SSSI and NNR, supporting wild orchids, purple milk-vetch, common rock-rose and pasque flowers (for which this area is famous).
+The site is easily accessible from Barnack village and is criss-crossed with well marked pathways.

 Opening times: any

 parking on Wittering Road

 Location: Peterborough, Stamford PE9 3EX

 Visit one of the largest and oldest vineyards in Cambridgeshire, to taste and purchase some of our best British wines.
 View the 18 acre vineyard and take a tour of the winery to see how traditional English wines are made.

 Opening times: Mon

 to Fri, 9am till 4pm - Admission

 Tel: 01223 895600